Murder in the Ivory Tower

 The professor was sentenced to death, and the papers went wild.

-The excitement at this juncture was was intense.
+The excitement at this juncture was intense.
+The prisoner sank back in his chair and wept.

-But for anyone who still had doubts about the professor's guilt, the truth would soon be revealed.
+but for anyone who still had doubts about the professor's guilt the truth would soon be revealed

-As Professor John Webster sat in his cell awaiting his hanging, he confessed to his minister, and the whole sordid tale was later published in the papers.
+as professor john webster sat in his cell awaiting his hanging he confessed to his minister And the whole sordid tale was later published in the papers.
+Here's what the professor said happened.

 He'd always hassled the professor for money, but on that day in November, Mr.